 The Anita Borg Institute accelerates the pace of global innovation by working to ensure that more women are involved in imagining and building problem-solving technology.
 With a mission to connect, inspire, and guide women in technology, their programs increase the impact of women on all aspects of technology and increase the positive impact of technology on the world’s women.
 Founded in 1994, ABI works with 25,000 women technologists annually in over 50 countries, and partners with leading academic institutions and Fortune 500 companies.
 The Scott Foundation Co-Founder Kevin Scott proudly serves on the ABI board.

-Code for San José is a chapter of Code for America, which believes that the two biggest levers for improving people’s lives at scale are technology and government.
-Code for America puts them together to make government work in the digital age.
+Code for America believes that the two biggest levers for improving people’s lives at scale are technology and government, and they put them together to make government work in the digital age.
 Code for America uses the principles and practices of the digital age to improve how government serves the American public, and how the public improves government.
 Since 2011, Code for America has worked with thousands of tech and design industry professionals to help hundreds of state and local governments serve their communities better.

 /dev/color helps Black software engineers grow into industry leaders. dev/color’s A* Program challenges engineers to learn from their peers and rise to the ambitious goals that they set, growing their impact in the workplace and in their communities. dev/color is headquartered in the San Francisco Bay Area and also offers programs in New York City, Seattle, and Atlanta.